djradon/public-notes/prdct.typedb.md

 ## Resources

 - https://victormorgante.medium.com/query-generation-for-typedb-67c7b4a88ee2
   - "TypeDB approaches the database market conceptualised as both a database and a rules-based knowledge graph combined as one.
-Operating over a key/value store the database encompasses the same sort of architecture used by FactEngine to effectively turn any compatible database into a natural language/hypergraph database."
+Operating over a key/value store the database encompasses the same sort of architecture used by FactEngine to effectively turn any compatible database into a natural language/
 - https://graphsandnetworks.com/typedb-previously-grakn-ai/
 - [[ar.towardsdatascience.an-enterprise-data-stack-using-typedb]]
 - https://blog.vaticle.com/what-is-a-knowledge-graph-5234363bf7f5